 6Cochrane Canada, WHO Collaborating Centre for Infectious Diseases, Research Methods and Recommendations, MacGRADE, McMaster University, Canada

 Background: The eCOVID19 Recommendations Map and Gateway to Contextualization (RecMap) is a living platform presenting 7280 guideline recommendations.
-Funded by Canadian Institute of Health Research (CIHR), RecMap involves the collaboration of over 40 partner organisations globally and has launched knowledge mobilisation (KM) project to benefit wider stakeholders in different countries.
+Funded by the Canadian Institute of Health Research (CIHR), RecMap involves the collaboration of over 40 partner organisations globally and has launched a knowledge mobilisation (KM) project to benefit wider stakeholders in different countries.

-Objectives: To increase the awareness, use and engagement of the RecMap among guideline developers in China and to identify barriers encountered in the KM activities.
+Objectives: To increase the awareness, use, and engagement of the RecMap among guideline developers in China and to identify barriers encountered in the KM activities.

 Methods: We used a co-design framework to guide our activities, where the RecMap central team, China team leads, voice of local stakeholders and public, and the context of China COVID-19 policies were considered in planning and iterating the activities.
 These activities include group discussion, local stakeholder consultation, guideline adolopment (contextualise and adopt recommendations from existing guidelines), plain language recommendation (PLR) translation, webinars, and social media release.
 We ensured an inclusive participation of age and gender, guideline developers from both clinical and research background, and public involvement.

 Results: We collaborated with China GRADE Centres, Cochrane China Network Affiliates, and Cochrane Campbell Global Ageing Partnership.
-We conducted ten discussions and consultations with experts and held webinars with 1.4 million views.
+We conducted 10 discussions and consultations with experts and held webinars with 1.4 million views.
 We found that local policies and language are key barriers for introducing and implementing RecMap recommendations in China.
 The restricted and unpredictable China COVID-19 policies in the past months have hindered our guideline adolopment progress, so it is important to test the feasibility of KM activity with local stakeholders at an early stage to avoid waste of time and resources.
 To encourage more Chinese to visit the English RecMap website, we prioritised translation of 40 PLRs into Chinese.
-After identifying mistakes in PLRs translated by volunteers, we established a workflow with professional translator, methodology editor, clinical editor, and citizen editor to co-produce Chinese PLRs, to ensure quality and readability.
+After identifying mistakes in PLRs translated by volunteers, we established a workflow with professional translator, methodology editor, clinical editor, and citizen editor to co-produce Chinese PLRs to ensure quality and readability.